archaeogeek/sparqldownloader/Readme.md

   - Python 2.5+
   - PostgreSQL 8.x +
-  - PygreSQL for your version of python- get it [here](http://http://www.pygresql.org/)
+  - PygreSQL for your version of python- get it [here](http://www.pygresql.org/)
+  - SparQL-Wrapper for your version of python - get it [here](http://sparql-wrapper.sourceforge.net/)

  **Instructions**